Skip to content

 Back to Migration Guides

-This document describes the breaking changes introduced in version 6.0.0.
+This document describes the breaking changes introduced in version 6.0.0, including changes that require MCP integrators to update their clients or dependencies.

 Table of Contents